-Originally published on October 23, 2017 by Graham Turner.
-Updated on May 20, 2019 by Sarah Moran.
+Originally published on October 23, 2017, by Graham Turner.
+Updated on August 13, 2019, by Inés Fung.

 Are you finding yourself staggering about Lan Kwai Fong on a Friday night, clinging on to the lukewarm pint of Carlsberg that skinned you for $75?
 Are you asking yourself why?
 Isn’t there more to life?
 Well, the answer is yes, my friends.
 If we’d had this discussion a decade ago, I would say you’re pretty much out of luck, drink your medicine, and stop moaning, but the tides have turned—ferociously—and we take beer very seriously in Hong Kong now.
 And it’s glorious.

 The elimination of taxes on low alcohol beverages in 2006 created an opening for the import of craft beer.
 This flooded the city with some much needed variety in beer, whetting our collective palette.
 Now we have a borderline silly amount of bars that specialise in beer or at least, take care to have a selection of craft beers available.
 We brew our own, quite successfully as well, we have beer festivals, and we even have our own Craft Beer Association.
 Such progress deserves to be acknowledged and recorded for posterity.
 So here it is: a guide to Hong Kong’s craft beer and where to find them.
 See you down the pub!

 Black Kite Brewery

 Founded by brothers David and Daniel Gallie, and named after the familiar bird that is an iconic fixture of Hong Kong’s sky’s, Black Kite Brewery creates beers that are easy to drink, but are still packed with flavour.
 As it stands they have six core beers on the go and an ever-changing special.
 They don’t do official tours or tastings as such, but are very receptive and ingratiating to anyone looking to check their wares, so hit them up email@example.com.